artheinian/artheinian/README.md

 ### 🔥 Recent Projects

 #### 🖼️ Capstone — Image Annotation & Health Scoring
-• Built an image annotation workflow using **Python + Django**, including a mode-aware toolbar **(Cursor/Draw/Move/Delete)** and resize handles for bounding boxes.
+• Built an image annotation workflow using **Python + Django**, including a mode-aware toolbar
+  **(Cursor / Draw / Move / Delete)** and resize handles for bounding boxes.
-• Developed utilities to aggregate label counts/percentages and generate a **snapshot-level health score**, then saved time-series reports per camera for dashboards and API use.
+• Developed utilities to aggregate label counts and percentages, generate a

----
+  **snapshot-level health score**, and save time-series reports per camera
+  for dashboards and API use.

 #### 🎧 **Swipify**
 • A **Flutter-based Spotify demo app** that allows users to swipe through tracks and manage playlists using the **Spotify Web API and OAuth**.